Read, But Be Careful: Sources of Inaccurate Information

 Dr. Andrew Weil

-For instance, he recommends avoiding vitamin A and iron supplementation.
-He says, "They are toxic."
-Vitamin A and iron only create problems if you have too much OR too little of them.
-They are essential nutrients that are required for long-term health and for life itself.
-Unless you eat a very well-balanced diet it's more likely that you are getting too little of them than too much, according to the preponderance of scientific evidence.
-And it's hard to get too much of them with supplements you buy in health food stores.
+These are essential nutrients that are required for long-term health and for life itself.
+Unless you eat a very well-balanced diet, meaning 15 or so servings of fruits, vegetables, and whatever protein and fat sources you choose, the preponderance of scientific evidence shows that it's more likely that you are getting too little of these critical nutrients than too much.
+And it's hard to get too much of them with the supplements you can buy in health food stores.
+There are no multivitamins with anywhere near what is known to be too much sold in the marketplace in the USA.

 Click here to read about vitamin A.